mapmeld/omegapm-old/README.md

     npm install omegapm -g

-## Using it
+## Getting modules

-As of 0.0.3, Ωpm still installs from npmjs.org, just without running scripts.
+As of 0.0.4, Ωpm still installs from npmjs.org and GitHub, just without running scripts during the publish or install process.

-Ωpm then attempts to run 'keybase dir verify' on the package.
+On install, Ωpm attempts to run 'keybase dir verify' on the package.
 In the future this would also accept a match with a signed commit from the developer.

     omegapm install omega-sqrt
     Ωpm install omega-sqrt

+## Publishing modules

+As of 0.0.4, Ωpm still publishes modules on npmjs.org.
+During the prepublish step, Ωpm will run 'keybase dir verify' and stop publication of a module if its SIGNED.md does not match the files in your module.
+If you are not committing parts of your module, put them in .gitignore and they will also be ignored by this command.

 ## Uninstalling